haosulab/ManiSkill/docs/source/user_guide/getting_started/docker.md

 docker run --rm -it --gpus all maniskill/base python -m mani_skill.examples.benchmarking.gpu_sim
 ```

 Note that inside a docker image you generally cannot render a GUI to see the results.
-You can still record videos and the demo scripts have options to record videos insteading of rendering a GUI.
+You can still record videos and the demo scripts have options to record videos instead of rendering a GUI.

 <!--
 ## Run GUI Applications